Home » Type » Soups + Stews » ROASTED FENNEL & POTATO SOUP

 side angle view of a bowl full of roasted fennel and potato soup.

-Leftovers can be stored in the refrigerator for up to 5 – 6 days in an airtight container.
-It’s also freezer friendly and can be stored in the freezer for up to 3 months.
-Defrost the soup in the refrigerator overnight and reheat on the stovetop over medium heat until warmed through.
+Leftovers can be stored in an airtight container in the refrigerator for up to 5 – 6 days.
+They’re also freezer-friendly and can be stored in the freezer for up to 3 months.
+To reheat, defrost the soup in the refrigerator overnight and reheat on the stovetop over medium heat until warmed through.
+Alternatively, reheat serving portions in the microwave on HIGH for 30 to 60-second intervals, stirring between intervals, until warmed through.

 Serving Suggestions